artmg/macUP/misc.md

 ## iCloud

+Note that this article is primarily written from a viewpoint that uses a Mac as the only Apple device, and therefore eschews the majority of the 'Apple-for-everything' ecosystem.
+If you have the whole range of Apple products, tied into a single AppleID, some of this might seem pointless to your approach to computing.

 ### Key transaction settings

 There are some things where you're very limited as to how you control payments and subscription, almost obliged to dedicate a macOS or iOS device to an AppleID in order to do these...